 The group evokes Rodin’s hesitation between Rose, who finally wins the race, and Camille who is reaching forward to stop him from leaving her.
 The details of her personal story aside, Camille produced a thought-provoking symbolic work about human relationships.

 After 1905, Claudel appeared to be mentally ill.
 She destroyed many of her statues, went missing for extended periods, exhibited signs of paranoia, and was diagnosed with schizophrenia.
 She accused Rodin of stealing her ideas and of leading a conspiracy to kill her.
 Her family closed her in an asylum.
 Doctors tried to convince them that she shouldn’t have stayed in such an institution, but they still kept her there.
 The hospital staff regularly proposed to Camille’s mother and brother of Claudel’s discharge, but they adamantly refused each time.

 Camille Claudel died on 19 October 1943, after having lived 30 years in the asylum.
 In September 1943, her brother, Paul, had been informed of his sister’s terminal illness.
 After some difficulty, he crossed Occupied France to see her but was neither present at her death nor her funeral.
 Her body was interred in the cemetery of Monfavet.
 Her remains were buried in a communal grave at the asylum.

 How about Rodin?
-After fifty-three years into their relationship, he married Rose Beuret.
+After 53 years into their relationship, he married Rose Beuret.
 The wedding was on 29 January 1917, and Beuret died two weeks later.
 Rodin himself was ill that year; in January, he suffered weakness from influenza and soon died.